mhdawson/scratch/Website.md

 sponsors listed on their page for their support.

 ## Releasers
 Regular and timely releases are a key goal for the projectsc.
-Organizations and individual who have committed to do at least 3 releases per year.
+Organizations and individuals that support the project by committing to do at least 3 releases per year include:

 ![releasers](https://github.com/user-attachments/assets/302d2154-4644-4c82-9bd4-b07f91eb5258)